isomerpages/nlb-curiocity/_our-hawker-culture/The Rise of Next Gen Hawkers in Singapore.md

 ---

 **Want to take a tour of Urban Hawker?
-Check out this tour**
+Check out this YouTube video tour.**

 <iframe allowfullscreen="" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" frameborder="0" title="YouTube video player" src="https://www.youtube.com/embed/qI5MM4ym3v4?si=X-7q1k2pyfUiLzvt" height="315" width="560"></iframe>

-The rise of next-gen hawkers signifies a bright future for Singapore's culinary heritage.
-By embracing innovation while honouring tradition, these young entrepreneurs are ensuring that the vibrant spirit of Singapore's hawker culture continues to thrive for generations to come.

 ---

 ### **Vanishing Hawker Food**

+The rise of next-gen hawkers is a natural continuation of Singapore's culinary evolution.
+For two centuries, our hawker culture has adapted to changing tastes, with dishes fading and new fusions emerging.
+These young entrepreneurs aren't abandoning tradition; they're actively participating in its ongoing transformation.
+Just as past dishes have given way to new favorites, they're shaping the flavors of tomorrow, ensuring our hawker heritage remains vibrant and relevant.

+Below is a photo gallery that showcases some of the vanishing hawker food that reflects this ongoing culinary shift.

 <iframe allowfullscreen="true" height="569" width="960" frameborder="0" src="https://docs.google.com/presentation/d/e/2PACX-1vT0UOnzzZDoGrExpHOFSR9sCCUJ8hRIrJKu4Yi7VUKZb1JWzo1Q61NSm-BnXakyINvKnP4dSCXOGI_q/embed?start=false&amp;loop=false&amp;delayms=3000"></iframe>